PhotoboothProject/photobooth/README.md

 [FAQ](https://github.com/andi34/photobooth/wiki#faq---frequently-asked-questions)
 before opening a new issue.

+## :globe_with_meridians: Browser support

+[Click here](https://github.com/andi34/photobooth/wiki#browser-support) to find out if your Browser is supported.

 ### :mag: Changelog

 Please take a look at the changelog in our [Photobooth Wiki](https://github.com/andi34/photobooth/wiki/changelog).